 In California, districts are not required to consider student test scores when evaluating teachers.

-In 2013, the National Council on Teacher Quality (NCTQ) released a detailed report comparing teacher evaluation practices and policies across the US states.
-A strong majority of states include student achievement (usually test scores) as an element of a teacher's evaluation.
-California is an exception.
+In 2015, the National Council on Teacher Quality (NCTQ) released a detailed report comparing teacher evaluation practices and policies across the US states.
+Only five states exclude evidence of student achievement from a teacher's evaluation.
+California is one of the five.

 An alternative approach, called Peer Assistance and Review (PAR) supports principals in some California districts.
-(Poway, a district in Southern California, has used PAR for many years.)
-In this system, districts invest in more frequent observation and evaluation, and try to make it beneficial to the teacher being observed.
+In this system, districts invest in more frequent observation and evaluation, and try to make it beneficial evaluation for teachers being observed.
 Underperforming teachers are assigned a coach and evaluated by a teacher panel.
 There is some evidence that this approach is effective in raising teacher performance.
 It also may be helpful in “coaching out” some teachers who might do better in a different line of work.
 If managed carefully, PAR can help provide the required documentation to support a formal dismissal when called for.
 Critics of PAR express concern that it can have the opposite effect, creating hurdles and obstacles to dealing with performance issues in a clear, effective way.

-In California, few districts have implemented PAR or other constructive evaluation systems for teachers in part because they cost money.
-Districts have had little appetite to divert funds from general operations, and when it comes time to negotiate the contract, most teacher unions have preferred to advocate for education dollars to go toward salaries rather than support for evaluation.
-Attempts at the state level to change and standardize evaluation procedures for teachers have generally fallen flat.
-California's 2013 budget act changed the rules for education funding, giving districts greater flexibility over how they use funds.
-That may reopen the question, in some districts at least, of how to strengthen teacher evaluation systems.
+In California, few districts have implemented PAR or other systems of constructive evaluation for teachers in part because they cost money.
+When it's time to negotiate a contract, most teacher unions have preferred to advocate for education dollars to go toward salaries rather than support for evaluations, which it is easy to imagine being used punitively.

 Teachers can "opt out" of being evaluated by students.